• Home

 The Third Trumpet

 This 3rd trumpet is a star falling from the heavens.
 This appears to be a meteor or asteroid.
-The effect of this will be much like a great mountain being cast into the sea.
-The effects are global causing a third of the rivers and springs of water to be made bitter.
+The great mountain of the second trumpet affected the sea, this great star will affect the fresh watter upon the earth.
+The effects are global, causing a third of the rivers and springs of water to be made bitter.
 This star that John saw he dubbed as Wormwood.
 This word "wormwood" is used only twice in the New Testament in this one verse.
 Its Hebrew equivalent is found several times in the Old Testament.
 Wormwood is a leafy plant that can make water bitter.
-This great star will bring bitterness to a devastated world.
-It's a bitterness associated with Judgment.
-There's a sadness or despair associated with it.

 This wormwood poisons the fresh water supply over 1/3 of the earth.
 Imagine nothing but bitter and poisonous water coming from your faucet and every faucet and well within hundreds of miles.
 How long would the bottled water last, minutes?
 Every vending machine, ice machine, restaurant and truck that had something to drink would be looted in no time at all.